-Katherine Schober, Owner
+Katherine Schober, Founder and CEO

 Favorite Project: Baby Book from 1921, documenting the day to day life of the new baby and his parents in Germany